-6.19 ENTER Key
+4.19 ENTER Key

-The ENTER is used to complete the current throttle task and return to Fn mode for normal operations.
+The ENTER • is used to complete the current throttle task and return to Fn mode for normal operations.

-6.20 EMRG STOP Key
+4.20 EMRG STOP Key

 Your DT400 comes from the factory set for "Local" Stop.
-When you press the EMRG STOP Key , the loco address that is active on your display (the one with the blinking smoke) will stop.
-When you press the EMRG STOP Key again, the loco address on the other throttle of your DT400 will stop.
+When you press

+ENRG the EMRG STOP Key |, the loco address that is active on your display (the one with the blinking smoke) will stop.
+When you press the EMRG STOP Key blinking on and off.
+To resume operations, press the PWR Key 🕒 followed by the Y + Key to return locos to their speed prior to the EMRG STOP.
+Press EXIT to leave Pw mode and return to Fn mode after turning track power back on with PWR & Y+ Keys.

+STOP again, the loco address on the other throttle of your DT400 will stop.
 You can use the OPTN t Key to change the EMRG STOP to "Global" Stop.
-See Section 25.1.3 for instructions.
+See Section 23.1.3 for instructions.

-With global stop option enabled, pressing the EMRG STOP Key will stop all locos on the layout and you will see the DT400's track power indicator blinking on and off.
-To resume operations, press the PWR Key of followed by the Y + Key to return locos to their speed prior to the EMRG STOP.
+With global stop option enabled, pressing the EMRG STOP Key will stop all locos on the layout and you will see the DT400's track power indicator